domRiddle/ASF/Low-memory-setup.md

 Below tricks **involve serious performance degradation** and should be used with caution.

 - As a last resort, you can tune ASF for `MinMemoryUsage` through `OptimizationMode` **[global config property](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#global-config)**.
 Read carefully its purpose, as this is serious performance degradation for nearly no memory benefits.
 This is typically **the last thing you want to do**, long after you go through **[runtime tuning](#runtime-tuning-advanced)** to ensure that you're forced to do this.
+Unless absolutely critical for your setup, we discourage using `MinMemoryUsage`, even in memory-constrained environments.

 ---